 There are more than 45,000 electricians working at ECS Registered Electrician level who can demonstrate they hold the latest edition of BS7671 (IET Wiring Regulations), have committed to maintain their technical knowledge and qualifications and agree to adhere to a Code of Professional Practice.

-ECS Check is recognised as a Licence to Practise system in Northern Ireland under the Construction Procurement Toolkit (Annex C: Licence to Practise Initiative for Electrical Workers) and is helping to avoid unnecessary duplication of work by providing a free to access, online system which gives real time information directly into the ECS database.
+ECS Check is recognised as a Licence to Practise system in Northern Ireland under the Construction Procurement Toolkit (Annex C: Licence to Practise Initiative for Electrical Workers) and is helping to avoid unnecessary duplication of work by providing a free to access, UK wide, online system which gives real time information directly into the ECS database.

 Find out more and to register as a client in Northern Ireland through the online registration.

 The JIB is a non-profit organisation committed to improving standards in the industry and access to the Employer Portal and ECS Check are provided free of charge to help the industry in this vital work.

 Clients and Contractors will need to be registered for the ECS Online Services, including the Employer Portal, to use the ECS Check System.
 Click here to download the simple application form or email email@example.com for more information, a call back or a demonstration.